MyStuffGoesHere/AutomatetheBoringStuffProjects/README.md

-# BlackHatPythonBook
+# AutomateTheBoringStuff
-Projects relating to "Black Hat Python" By Justin Seitz and Tim Arnold
+Projects relating to Automate the Boring Stuff By Al Sweigart